rainbowsend/Star-Trek-Transcripts-Search/README.md

 Before you can search the database you need to create the serach index via `start_trek_search.py -u`.
 This command must be called everytime the database is updated.

-The query `python startTrek_transcript_search.py -q 'series:TOS, character:khan` provides the following output.
+The query `python startTrek_transcript_search.py -q 'series:TOS, character:khan captain` provides the following output:

 ![](https://github.com/rainbowsend/Star-Trek-Transcripts-Search/blob/main/search_output_example.png)